Блог

 Ijen Blue Fire Sunrise Sharing Tour: itinerary, meeting point, and safety tips

-The itinerary centers on a pre-dawn ascent from Paltuding to the crater rim for blue fire and sunrise.
-Meeting 60–90 minutes before sunrise, travelers transfer by a comfortable vehicle to the trailhead.
+The itinerary centres on a pre-dawn ascent from Paltuding to the crater rim for blue fire and sunrise.
+Meeting 60–90 minutes before sunrise, travellers transfer by a comfortable vehicle to the trailhead.
 From there, you hike with headlamps along a rocky trail for 1.5–2 hours, covering about 3–4 km one way and gaining elevation.
 You pause to enjoy the glow of the blue fire and the wonder of first light, then descend to the base and return to Banyuwangi by time you can plan for later, depending on traffic and group pace.
 The date is fixed in your booking, and the schedule offers opportunities to adjust with hotel drop-off or a later return if needed.

-Meeting point options include your Banyuwangi hotel lobby or a designated pickup area near the city center.
+Meeting point options include your Banyuwangi hotel lobby or a designated pickup area near the city centre.
 The guide welcomes you with a friendly badge and explains the safety plan.
 Arrive 10–15 minutes early to complete check-in and identify your group before departure.

 G-Land Grajagan Surf Day: best seasons, beginner routes, and gear list

-Best seasons align with consistent east-facing swells: May–July deliver long, peeling walls ideal for controlled takeoffs, while August–September offer slightly shorter runs with manageable crowding.
+The best seasons align with consistent east-facing swells: May–July deliver long, peeling walls ideal for controlled takeoffs, while August–September offer slightly shorter runs with manageable crowding.
 From dawn, the Ijen volcano silhouette adds a dramatic backdrop, sometimes lighting the horizon with a glow that resembles flames.
 In calm mornings, water temperatures stay comfortable, making a 3/2 mm or even a 4/3 mm workable; shorebreaks inside the bay remain friendly for learners.
 Guides and experienced surfers have reviewed routes and share practical reviews to help you time your session; additional safety tips include tide awareness, reef awareness, and staying within your limits.

 For beginners, start with the inside-beach options where the shoulders are wider and the break is slower.
 A licensed local guide will tailor a route based on your fitness and experience, helping you land clean takeoffs without overextending.
-Both first-timers and returning riders benefit from a short warm-up walk along the shore to assess uneven sandbars before paddling out, keeping your paddling laps controlled and fun.
+Both first-timers and returning riders benefit from a short warm-up walk along the shore to assess uneven sandbanks before paddling out, keeping your paddling laps controlled and fun.

 Gear list and setup